 A wonderfully human and technical experience, a glimpse of traditional China, in the province where paper was invented and is still produced from the same type of tree.

-And the province Robert Rauschenberg had gone to in June 1982 – which can be seen here in a postcard downloaded from the Robert Rauschenberg Foundation.
+Robert Rauschenberg had gone to a similar place in June 1982 – which can be seen here in a postcard downloaded from the Robert Rauschenberg Foundation.

 If you read it carefully, he seems to have been in a very awkward situation at the time, being kept from local people.
 China has indeed changed to the better since then.